-This light "corn chowder" style soup gets all of its creaminess from the zucchini, no dairy is needed.
-The corn flavor is intensified by simmering it with the actual corn cobs.
+The corn flavor is intensified by simmering it with the corn cobs (which are later removed).
 From here, you can spice it anyway you'd like - this Southwestern version of one of my favorites.

 Garnish the soup with your favorite southwestern toppings, like cilantro, peppers, or even some crunchy tortilla strips (they are really easy to make).
 And for those hot sauce lovers - pour it in!